mhinz/vim-signify/README.md

 Features:

-- supports git, mercurial, bazaar, subversion, cvs
+- supports git, mercurial, darcs, bazaar, subversion, cvs
 - apart from signs there is also optional line highlighting
 - fully configurable through global variables
 - optional preserving of signs from other plugins